inspircd/docs/docs/2/modules/ssl_gnutls.md

 ### Description

-This module allows TLS-encrypting connections using the [GnuTLS](https://gnutls.org) library.
+This module allows TLS encrypted connections using the [GnuTLS](https://gnutls.org) library.

 ### Configuration